robertschank/robertschank.github.io/index.md

 ### [Four Questions](#four-questions-full)

-Question a stressful thought until it loses its grip.
+Question a thought until it loses its grip.

 🌶️🌶️ Medium